 The quantum approach involves designing new protocols for the quantum simulation of open quantum many-body systems.
 In particular, I have been investigating how giant atoms, a recently raised quantum optical platform, can be versatile for quantum simulation.

-The classical approach involves developing new numerical tools to study open quantum many-body systems.
-In particular, I have developed the numerical library NHKPM.jlto efficiently compute dynamical correlators in many-body open quantum systems.
+The classical approach involves developing new tensor-network methods for open quantum many-body topology.
+In particular, I have developed the numerical library NHKPM.jlto efficiently compute dynamical correlators in open quantum many-body systems.
 This library is based on matrix-product states and the kernel polynomial method.
+Additionally, I have developed the correlation matrix pumping method, an efficient tool to compute many-body topological invariants.

 Previous works